7 Numbers That Help Put The Northern California Wildfires Into Perspective

 17

-At least 17 wildfires across multiple counties continued to burn on Tuesday morning, according to NBC Bay Area.
+At least 17 wildfires across multiple counties continued to burn on Tuesday.

 8

-California Gov. Jerry Brown (D) has declared states of emergency for eight counties: Sonoma, Napa, Yuba, Butte, Lake, Mendocino, Nevada and Orange.
+Brown has declared states of emergency for eight counties: Sonoma, Napa, Yuba, Butte, Lake, Mendocino, Nevada and Orange.

-Over 150 missing person reports have been filed in Sonoma County, officials posted on the county sheriff’s Facebook page.
+Over 200 missing person reports have been filed in Sonoma County, the county sheriff’s office posted Tuesday on Facebook.
+Of those reported missing, 45 have been found.

 20,000

-Note: This story has been updated with the latest developments.